 - Specific issues you want to tackle

 - What you want to get out of treatment

-That can make it easier to identify a therapist that can meet your needs, both while conducting your initial search and when you go in for your first appointment.
+That can make it easier to identify a therapist who can meet your needs, both while conducting your initial search and when you have your first appointment.

 2. Check Your Insurance

 Not all health plans cover mental health services.
 Call your provider to see if you're covered and, if you are, to get the details surrounding your coverage.

 Some plans will require you to get a referral from your primary care doctor or see a therapist within network.
 Your plan may still provide some discount for out-of-network providers or require you to cover the entire cost.
 Or you might also be responsible for a co-pay or be limited to a certain number of sessions per year, according to MentalHealth.gov.